machingclee/2020-11-11-deep-learning-study/README.md

 Therefore instead of quadratic polynomial decay, we should try to use linear decay for learning rate, which results in the third expoerment.
 </details>

-**Conclusino.** We should keep training loss and training accuracy saturation level as low as possible.
+**Conclusion.** We should keep training loss and training accuracy saturation level as low as possible.